OptimalBits/bull/docs/README.md

 ## Prioritized

 Jobs can be added to a queue with a priority value.
-Jobs with higher priority will be processed before than jobs with lower priority.
-Highest priority is 1, and lower the larger integer you use.
+Jobs with higher priority will be processed before jobs with lower priority.
+The highest priority is 1, and the larger the integer you use, the lower the priority of the job.
 Keep in mind that priority queues are a bit slower than a standard queue (currently insertion time O(n), n being the number of jobs currently waiting in the queue, instead of O(1) for standard queues).

 ```js
 const myJob = await myqueue.add({ foo: 'bar' }, { priority: 3 });